 We are a digital forensic company.
 Our Digital Forensics Analysts investigate a wide range of crimes, including hacking, identity thefts, sextortion, and stalking.
-The process typically involves collecting data from the device or media, analyzing it to identify relevant evidence, and presenting the findings in a clear and concise manner.
+The process typically involves collecting data from the device or media, analysing it to identify relevant evidence, and presenting the findings in a clear and concise manner.

 Digital Forensics Analysis & Investigations

-digital forensicsRexxfield offers assistance in resolving online libel issues through both out-of-court solutions and litigation efforts.
+Rexxfield offers assistance in resolving online libel issues through both out-of-court solutions and litigation efforts.
 Our team includes Certified Digital Forensic Examiners, Computer Forensics, and Electronic Discovery experts, who are among the foremost authorities on these subjects.
 In fact, some of our team members have authored books on the curriculum and examinations used worldwide by government, military, NGO, and corporate clients.
-We can provide valuable support to plaintiffs seeking equitable and injunctive relief, as well as to defendants seeking a strong defense.
+We can provide valuable support to plaintiffs seeking equitable and injunctive relief, as well as to defendants seeking a strong defence.

 Preservation of Perishable Evidence: